Interested in the German Shepherd vs Pitbull debate? There are some key differences between these two impressive breeds!

 However, there are some similarities, such as the fact that they are both very well-built and strong dogs.

-Let’s look further and see how they compare.
+Let’s look further and see how German Shepherd vs Pitbull compare on appearance.

 Height and Weight